Last Updated 10.22.20

 - BWL class specific trinkets are set at a flat 250gp

-- Resist-only gear is set at a flat 0gp, still awarded via PR and RR to ensure even distribution
+- Resist-only gear is set at a flat 0gp, awarded via PR and RR to ensure even distribution

 How does this determine who gets loot when it drops?